 A sound process for admitting current partners and laterals

-Recall from our previous posts that we discussed systems for compensating partners based on contributed profit and changing equity based on a rolling average of that added profit.
-If you missed those posts or you would like to review them, we have provided links here:
+In previous posts, we have discussed determining law firm partner salary based on contributed profit and changing equity based on a rolling average of that added profit.
+If you missed those posts want to review them, find articles about determining law firm partner salary here:

 |POST: Using Data to Determine Compensation|

 |POST: Aligning Equity With Contributed Profits|

 Consider the following example of admitting a new partner from a firm's current attorney group: